Mabel FitzGerald Prize Lecture Series

 Mabel FitzGerald has been all but forgotten in the study of human acclimatisation to high altitude.
 Her great scientific accomplishment was to demonstrate, over the long term, that it is oxygen, and not carbon dioxide, that determines how hard we breathe and sets the haemoglobin concentration in our blood.
 This she did by travelling around Colorado, USA in 1911, as part of the University of Oxford Laboratory of Physiology’s landmark Pike’s Peak Expedition, making detailed physiological measurements of the populations living at different altitudes throughout the state.

 After her studies, FitzGerald became the Laboratory Technician to John Scott Haldane in the Laboratory of Physiology and by 1905 was named on one of his papers.
-She came to the attention of Sir William Osler, Regius Professor of Medicine at the time, who recommended her for a Rockerfeller research grant.
-This grant took her to the USA where she conducted her pioneering research.
-She became part of an expedition to Pike’s Peak, Colorado, led by Haldane and C. G Douglas, to examine the effects of low atmospheric pressure on respiration.
+She came to the attention of Sir William Osler, Regius Professor of Medicine at the time, who recommended her for a Rockerfeller research grant, which she won in 1907.
+This grant took her to the USA where she conducted pioneering research.
+In 1911, she returned to Oxford and became part of an expedition to Pike’s Peak, Colorado, led by Haldane and C. G Douglas, to examine the effects of low atmospheric pressure on respiration.
 Their discoveries revolutionised current ideas about respiration.

 She was “rediscovered” by accident in the 1960s, still living in her house in Crick Road.
 With the help of the then Regius Professor of Medicine, Sir Richard Doll, the University of Oxford finally bestowed an honorary Master of Arts degree on her in 1972 – the first centenarian to receive one.
 Sir Richard wrote that her example first convinced Oxford “that women can do as well as men”.
 On bestowing the degree, the then Vice Chancellor, Alan Bullock, acknowledged that it had come three-quarters of a century too late.